the practical kitchen

 8" Square Baking Pan

-Here are the ingredients you'll need to make this small batch version of my chocolate revel bars recipe!
+Here are the ingredients you'll need to make these small batch oatmeal fudge bar cookies!
 See recipe card (at the end) for quantities.

 the ingredients measured out and labeled.

-• Sweetened Condensed Milk - This usually comes in 14 oz cans, but I've recently found resealable pouches of sweetened condensed milk at my local store which are great for this small batch revel bars recipe.
+Sweetened Condensed Milk - This usually comes in 14 oz cans, but I've recently found resealable pouches of sweetened condensed milk which are great for this small batch revel bars recipe.
 This way you don't have to open a full can when you aren't going to need all of it!
 Reminder: Sweetened condensed milk is not the same thing as evaporated milk!
 Make sure you're using the right thing.

 Optional additions and substitutions: